Pips Answer for Tuesday, September 23, 2025

 These are tricky because you have to find a single number that appears on enough domino halves to satisfy the whole shaded area.
 I looked at my available pool, saw a lot of sixes and fives, and tested them until the layout clicked.
 The

-Nyt Pips hard answer for 2025-09-23
+NYT Pips hard answer for 2025-09-23

-Answer for 2025-09-23
+Complete answer for 2025-09-23 (Hard)

 Hard puzzle by Heidi Erwin was the real challenge of the day.
 Those Sum=2 regions are extremely restrictive.